ninabreznik/play-workshop-chainsafe-blockchainbootcamp-introduction-to-solidity/src/info.md

 ## My name is Stu Peters and I am a Co-Founder and Director of Business Development at ChainSafe Systems.

-I am passionate about this technology:
+I am passionate about the blockchain technology:
 * because it’s all built using the open source ethos;
 * because there are no barriers to entry
 * and because everything is handled as transparently as possible.